withastro/astro/.changeset/empty-rules-type.md

 "astro": minor
 ---

 Upgrades the minimum version of Node.js to `v18.20.1`.
-This change is in line with [Node.js support policy](https://docs.astro.build/en/upgrade-astro/#support)
+This change is in line with Astro's [Node.js support policy](https://docs.astro.build/en/upgrade-astro/#support).